nileshgorule/assignment/tableau.md

 ans :

 1.A tabealu dashboard is a consolidates display of many worksheet and related inforamtion in a single place.

-2. it is used to comapre and monitor a variety of data simultaneously.
+2.it is used to comapre and monitor a variety of data simultaneously.

 3.Dashboard are a collection of defferent views visualization,where each view showcase a different kind of data at the same time.